pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Configuration.md

 ### MSP

 As the name suggests, usually only used for lower-level communication using the MSP (MultiWii Serial Protocol) for configuration done by external devices, or to allow a more direct way of control.
-You can also set a specific baud rate
+You can also set a specific baud rate.

-:::caution
-This is not to be used as a "toggle" for the current UART when setting it (for example) for Serial RX.
-It's a relatively common mistake to make, and then cause your config to not save to prevent unwanted behavior when conflicting options are set
-:::x

 ### GPS
 GPS is not currently used for Rotorflight for any flight controls.
 This can be used for telemetry purposes.